okwyrika/Brainwave_Matrix_Intern/README.md

 ## Act

 ### Recommendation
-Based on my analysis, I recommend the manager to
+Based on my analysis, I recommend the business owner to
 - Focus marketing and distribution efforts on sustaining performance in Butzbach and replicating its strategy in cities like Nowy Targ and other similar markets.
 - Diversify the customer base and offer incentives to mid-tier customers to grow their sales.
 - Ensure stock availability for top selling products and consider bundling with less popular products.